gokhansisman/gokhansisman.github.io/_posts/2018-15-07-3-tips-to-improve-your-developer-skills.markdown

 tags: [Productivity, Developer, Skills] # add tag
 ---

-Hello everyone , today i would like to talk about a few tips which they are my favorite stuffs.
-At the beginning of writing code , you can learn basic developer skills.
-Generally , they are include syntax rules and scope things.
-Let's start with first tip also it is very common.
+Hello everyone, today I would like to talk about a few tips which are my favorite kinds of stuff.
+At the beginning of writing code, you can learn basic developer skills.
+Generally, they have included syntax rules and scope things.
+All tips are my opinion.
+Let’s start with the first tip.

-> * Reading Open-source Project !
+> * Reading Open-source Project!

 Developers need to be dynamic and follow the modern code or software understanding.
-Reading different projects , stranger codes or something is really unusual for you.
-A developer should have good view of open-source perspective.
-It will takes a long time but in the end you gonna reach something very beneficial!
+Reading different projects on Github is very useful.
+A developer should have a good view of the open-source perspective.
+It will take a long time but, you are going to succeed later.

-> * Learn and Use Design Patterns !
+> * Learn and Use Design Patterns!

-A good developer should learn design principles and he/she must use design patterns in your project.
-The main key is writing code in a good shape.
-When other developers looked your codes , they should easily understand your code.
-Design patterns can help you in this issue.
+A good developer should learn design principles and apply them to project.
+One of the main keys to good code quality is readability.
+When other developers looked your codes, they should easily understand your code.
+Design patterns can help you with this issue.
 They make your code understandable and global.
-Developers try to create a common way for understand codes how to work.
-So , people need to understand these design patterns!
+Developers try to create a common way to understand how codes work.
+So, people need to understand those design patterns!

-> * Writing Unit Test !
+> * Writing Unit Test!

-The new important skill is writing unit test.
-If you look job advertisements , you can see this feature more often.
-Actually , complete a code is not enough in new world.
-You need to complete with all your debugs.
-Its very important for a specific high level.
-I am trying to learn how to write unit test for my codes.
+The new important skill is writing unit tests.
+If you look at job advertisements, you can see this feature more often.
+Actually, complete a code is not enough in the new world.
+You need to complete all your debugs.
+It's important for a senior's level.
+I am trying to learn how to write unit tests for my codes.
 You should learn too!

 ![Macbook]({{site.baseurl}}/assets/img/mac.jpg)